Bridge (dentistry): IPs Emax

-IPs Emax ceramics offer high aesthetic properties, that's why its use has been increasingly popular, however, there's insufficient evidence to determine the longevity of Emax in bridges; some reports found fair short-term survival, but unfavorable medium-term survival.
+IPs Emax ceramics offer high aesthetic properties, which is why its use has been increasingly popular.
+However, there is insufficient evidence to determine the longevity of Emax in bridges; some reports have found fair short-term survival, but unfavorable medium-term survival.
 Failures of restorations were most reported in the posterior teeth region.
-IPs Emax is available as press ingots or as IPs Emax CAD-CAM system.
+IPs Emax is available as press ingots or as IPs Emax CAD/CAM system.
 Emax use in crowns or bridges is not recommended for patients who suffer from bruxism.

 Zirconia

-Zirconia is used in anterior, and posterior fixed bridges, also on implants.
-Zirconia is fabricated using the dental CAD-CAM technology.
-It has high mechanical strength and it can withstand high occlusal forces compared to all ceramic materials. in addition it can resist crack propagation in the core material, however, cracks often occur in the veneering material leading to its fracture whether in the tooth supported or implant-supported bridges.
+Zirconia is used in anterior, and posterior fixed bridges, and also on implants.
+Zirconia is fabricated using the dental CAD/CAM technology.
+It has high mechanical strength and it can withstand high occlusal forces compared to all-ceramic materials. in addition it can resist crack propagation in the core material; however, cracks often occur in the veneering material leading to its fracture whether in the tooth-supported or implant-supported bridges.
 Reports found that the 3×3 mm designed connectors in zirconia bridges increased the strength to resist fracture by 20%.

-Although the use of ceramic based fixed prosthesis have been popular as it achieves a lifelike, highly esthetic appearance, a Cochrane review found insufficient evidence to support or refute the effectiveness of ceramic materials for fixed prosthodontic treatment over metal-ceramic.
+Although the use of ceramic based fixed prosthesis have been popular as it achieves a lifelike, highly esthetic appearance, a Cochrane Review found insufficient evidence to support or refute the effectiveness of ceramic materials for fixed prosthodontic treatment over metal-ceramic.